quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 This is probably due to the reduction of the size of integer types used during the X-OR obfuscation, but I have not checked it in depth.

 Now you should remember that obfuscation are **not** meant to be applied on the whole program to be obfuscated.
-Those performances measurements are worst case scenario for a program using a lot of XORs!
+Those performances measurements are worst case scenarios for a program using a lot of XORs!
 So don't throw out this obfuscation because of those numbers.

 THE END!
 ========

-In this post we've tried to present the different steps of obfuscation pass development, from the conception to the improvements.
+In this post, we've tried to present the different steps of obfuscation pass development, from the conception to the improvements.
 There are a few things that could be improved, most notably handling operations other than XORs.
 But we'll leave that to you!